Michigan Attorneys for Criminal, DUI,

 The 52-3 District Court in Rochester Hills is one of the busiest around, especially when it comes to DUI cases in the Detroit-area.
 My team and I handle cases here as much as, if not more than, anywhere else.

-Although it’s normal to be worried about what will happen, there are certain consequences that, while technically possible, are very unlikely, some that are inevitable, and others that may or may not be imposed, depending on the particular circumstances of your case.
+Although it’s normal to be worried about what will happen if you're facing a DUI, there are certain consequences that, while technically possible, are very unlikely, some that are inevitable, and others that may or may not be imposed, depending on the particular circumstances of your case.

 Just about everyone, including lawyers, simply refer to the court as “Rochester.”
 Located just north of M-59 and just east of Rochester Road, it is home to 3 Judges - Julie Nicholson, Nancy Carniak, and Lisa Asadorian.

-The 52-3 District Court runs like a top, and is a model of efficiency, especially given the large volume of DUI cases that fall within its jurisdiction.
+The 52-3 District Court is a model of efficiency, especially given the large volume of DUI cases that fall within its jurisdiction.
 An OWI charge that could take months to resolve in other courts is often be wrapped up in a matter of weeks here.

 The 52-3 District Court has always been at the forefront of requiring as well as monitoring bond conditions, and was one of the first local courts to mandate regular breath and/or urine testing to ensure compliance with the “no drinking” order that is standard-issue in every case.

 A “no drinking” bond condition is a court order prohibiting a person from consuming any alcohol while their case is pending.
-An additional condition is usually attached that also requires a person to abstain from the use of any drugs, as well (excluding, of course, any necessary prescription medication).
+An additional condition is usually attached that also requires a person to abstain from the use of any drugs, as well (excluding, of course, any necessary prescription medications).

 Unfortunately, and despite being under orders to refrain from drinking while on bond (or probation), plenty of people do so anyway, and then get caught.
 In this court, such violations are taken very seriously.

 The Judges of the 52-3 court often sentence offenders who would otherwise be candidates for jail time to what is called “WWAM” (said like wham), instead.
 WWAM stands for “Weekend and Weekday Alternative for Misdemeanants.”
-Essentially, it's supervised community service, and, no matter how you cut it, is much more desirable than being sent to jail.
+Essentially, WWAM is supervised community service, and, no matter how you cut it, is much more desirable than being sent to jail.

-- In most courts, a person (meaning a lawyer, party or witness) will sometimes check in with the clerk at the front counter, or with the clerk for the assigned Judge in his or her courtroom, as is the practice in the other 52nd divisions courts.
+- In most courts, a person (meaning a lawyer, party or witness) will check in with the clerk at the front counter, or with the clerk for the assigned Judge in his or her courtroom, as is the practice in the other 52nd divisions courts.
 In Rochester, before court goes into session, each Judge’s clerk handles the checking in by standing at a podium outside of the courtroom, in front of the doors.

 - Anyone with business in the court should know that any trip to it will usually eat up the better part of the morning or afternoon.
 There is really no quick “in and out” here.
-Also, cellphones are NOT allowed in the building, so in order to avoid a return trip to your car, don’t try and bring it in
+Also, cellphones are NOT allowed in the building, so in order to avoid a return trip to your car, don’t try and bring one in

 - After your matter has concluded in the courtroom (in either the morning or afternoon session), you will have to go the clerks office on the 1st floor (all the Judge’s courtrooms are on the 2nd floor) and wait for your name to be called to get your paperwork and any further instructions, including any return date.
 This can be time-consuming, and accounts for why there is generally no quick “in and out” here.